OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

 Start the app and click into the input fields that ask for sensitive data.
-When it's possible to get the menu to copy/paste data the functionality is not disabled for this input field.
+When it is possible to get the menu to copy/paste data the functionality is not disabled for this input field.

 #### Remediation